 Davis W. Hubbard Outstanding Rising Senior Award

 Dr. Davis W. Hubbard was a faculty member in the Department of Chemical Engineering for many years.
 He was committed to engineering education and inspired a generation of students to excel through hard work and perseverance.
 The eligible candidate for this award has completed all their junior-level core chemical engineering courses.
 The selection of the award is based on (i) grade point average for the course work done at Michigan Technological University, (ii) research engagement, and (iii) internship/co-op work experience.
+The award consists of a certificate and monetary award in the amount of $1000.

 Student Organization Leadership Awards